 The submitted presentation is in a form that reflects my own inner experience as directly as possible, within the constraints of the University's submission guidelines.

 The document was developed via a number of processes, some traditional, others less so.
 Much of the content started life in one of two ways; blogs and narratives, or presentation and lecture notes.
 The process of blogging, or journaling directly in a web based format began early in the research process.
-It became clear that the ability to include images and music alongside the text added significantly to the generation and expression of meaning directly from the writer’s perspective.
+It became clear that the ability to include images and music alongside the text added significantly to the generation and expression of meaning directly from the writer's perspective.
 These blogs were variously open to public view, available to a select few, or completely private.
-Many of these blog entries have evolved to become the evocative data of this document, as they provided raw and timely insight into events, interactions and the formulation of ideas and occasionally conclusions.
+Many of these blog entries have evolved to become the evocative data of this document.
+They provided timely insight into events and interactions, especially the often raw and confused emotional reactions.
+They were used to "try out" ideas and insights in written form and occasionally even provided poetry and prose.
 They are a window into mental process, and provide both precursor to and comment upon more considered analytical writing, which itself frequently began as notes for presentations, lectures or short articles.
-It is my habit to work in a presentation package such as MS Powerpoint or Apple Keynote, creating point form or graphical slides with minimal notes, and then writing up the notes at a later date, often shuffling slides and ideas to generate a stronger “flow”.
+It is my habit to work in a presentation package such as MS Powerpoint or Apple Keynote, creating point form or graphical slides with minimal notes, and then writing up the notes at a later date, often shuffling slides and ideas to generate a stronger "flow".
 I rarely write directly into a word processor.

 The document was compiled and developed using a variety of tools, Scrivener, and WordPress among them.
 Both these tools have allowed the document to be assembled in a structure that is much more like the way I think than a linear word-processor would allow, by facilitating the creation of smaller documents with virtual connections between them, often in one-to-many and many-to-many relationships.
 I have always been something of a fan of the footnote, but the hyperlink, with its ability to open a new window or define a new path, takes this concept much further.
 With multiple links in any given page, its traversal function becomes indeterminate (Aarseth, 1994) - the reader can go where they will - there is no single path.
 In this paradigm, the entire dissertation is composed as a set of posts in WordPress, an application that was originally conceived as a blogging platform.
 Posts are defined by Categories, which equate to chapters or sections, and given a suggested order of appearance in the Table of Contents via an artificial date mechanism.
 These can be read in that sequence via a next button at the end of each.
 However the primary strength of the medium is the use of cross-referenced in-text links and Related Posts.